Jim Hart (baseball manager)

 James Abner Hart (July 10, 1855 – July 18, 1919) was an American professional baseball manager in the late 19th century.
+Some later sources identify Hart’s middle name as “Aristotle.”
 In the major leagues of the era, he managed the Louisville Colonels and the Boston Beaneaters for parts of three seasons.
 During the 1890s, he managed baseball teams in the United Kingdom.

 U.S. career

 In 1885 and 1886, Hart managed the Louisville Colonels of the major-league American Association.
 He then served as manager of the minor-league Milwaukee Brewers in 1887 and 1888.
 In 1889, Hart managed the Boston Beaneaters of the National League.
 Hart was the first Boston manager to not have played for the team.

 In 1891, Hart, who was secretary of the Chicago White Stockings (later the Chicago Colts and then the Chicago Cubs), succeeded Albert Spalding as president of the team.
 Hart was part-owner of the Colts team, and in the 1895 season, the entire Colts team was arrested for creating a disturbance on a Sunday, after which Hart bailed every player out.